 Kate Porter covers municipal affairs for CBC Ottawa.
-Over the past 15 years, she has also produced in-depth reports for radio, web and TV, regularly presented the radio news, and covered the arts beat.
+Over the past two decades, she has also produced in-depth reports for radio, web and TV, regularly presented the radio news, and covered the arts beat.

 Latest from Kate Porter

 Developer gave little warning ahead of Tewin tree cutting, emails show

 Ottawa city planning staff were not expecting dozens of hectares of trees to be clear-cut in February at the site of the future Tewin suburb because developer Taggart had made only one inquiry seven months prior to the cutting, documents show.

 Province designs new Barrhaven interchange, but has no money for it

 The Ministry of Transportation has presented its preliminary design for a new Highway 416 interchange to meet the needs of booming subdivisions in Barrhaven, but has no timeline and no funding set aside for its $80 million construction.

 Their mother died after an ambulance delay, but it's taken 20 years for change

 Ambulance dispatchers in Ottawa will finally get software to triage the most urgent 911 calls with far greater nuance and accuracy — 20 years after a coroner’s inquest recommended it be installed.